This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How are cleft lip and cleft palate diagnosed?

 - Fetal ultrasound: This test uses sound waves to show pictures of your baby inside your uterus.
-Your caregiver will rub gel on your abdomen and move a small, handheld tool through the gel.
+Your healthcare provider will rub gel on your abdomen and move a small, handheld tool through the gel.
 As this is done, pictures of your baby can be seen on a monitor.

 - Blood tests: Your child may need blood tests to give caregivers information about how his body is working.
 The blood may be taken from your child's arm, hand, finger, foot, heel, or IV.